BBaysinger/bb-portfolio/README.md

 ### 📊 Infrastructure Components

 - Infrastructure as Code with Terraform
-- Container orchestration with Docker and systemd
+- Service orchestration and deployment automation with Docker and systemd
 - Automated deployment workflows
 - System reliability with auto-restart and health monitoring